Textualize/textual/docs/styles/links/link_background.md

 # Link-background

-The `link-background` sets the background color of the link.
+The `link-background` style sets the background color of the link.

 !!! note